 The Office of Higher Education collects graduate debt data from Minnesota institutions eligible to participate in a Minnesota-funded financial aid program to measure how much students borrow to fund their postsecondary education.

 The Office reports the median debt graduates incurred to complete a postsecondary award only at the institution conferring the award for each award level.
 In other words, data does not include any debt a student may have incurred from previously attended institutions, and debt incurred to receive multiple awards is not combined.
 For example, debt reported for graduates with a master’s degree only includes debt incurred to receive a master’s degree at the institution where the student received the master’s degree.
 It does not include any other additional debt a student might have accumulated while completing their bachelor’s degree.

-The data shows that graduates' cumulative median debt trends vary based on award type.
-Since 2012, cumulative median debt declined across all undergraduate awards.
-Over the same period, student loan debt increased across all graduate awards (except for master’s degrees).
-Other findings in the data include:
+Data shows that the type of degree a graduate received effects the amount of their median debt.
+Since 2012, median debt declined slightly across all undergraduate awards.
+Over the same period, student loan debt increased for graduate awards above a master’s degree.
+Other findings include:

 - Fewer students, across all award types, borrowed to finance their postsecondary education.

 - Student debt amounts increased as the award type and the length of the program increased.

 - Graduates with associate, bachelor’s, master’s, and doctoral degrees from private for-profit institutions had higher average median student loan debt than graduates from public or private non-profit institutions.

 - Minnesota’s federal student loan default rate continues to stay below the national rate and that of neighboring states.